 High court strikes down Maryland power plant subsidies

-WASHINGTON (AP) — A unanimous Supreme Court ruled Tuesday that Maryland officials overstepped their authority when they offered financial subsidies to encourage construction of a new power plant in the state.
+WASHINGTON (AP) — A unanimous Supreme Court says Maryland officials overstepped their authority when they offered financial subsidies to encourage construction of a new power plant in the state.

-The justices said the Maryland plan interferes with federal law governing wholesale electricity rates.
+The justices ruled Tuesday that the Maryland plan interferes with federal law governing wholesale electricity rates.